Care of a Miniature Highland Cow

 What is Diet and Nutrition?

-Diet is the food and drink a person consumes, while nutrition is the process of using food for growth, metabolism, and tissue repair.
+Diet is the drink a person consumes, while nutrition is the process of using food for growth, metabolism, and tissue repair.
 Diet and nutrition are related to health in a two-way relationship, where poor diet can have negative long-term effects, and nutrient deficiency can affect health status.

 Fresh water: Ensure access to clean, fresh water at all times.